briis/unifiprotect/README.md

 **Note:** When using *camera.enable_motion_detection*, Recording in Unfi Protect will be set to *motion*.
 If you want to have the cameras recording all the time, you have to set that in Unifi Protect App.

-I am planning on adding the `camera.snapshot` service in a future release

 ### Binary Sensor
 If this component is enabled a Binary Motion Sensor for each camera configured, will be created.